Kalev - hosting union

 The Estonian Sport Association Kalev was established in May 1901.
-In two years it will celebrate its 110th anniversary.
 Throughout the years, Kalev has been organizing both, top sport as well as amateur sport activities, being successful in the years of the Soviet regime ( 1940-1991) as well as an independent republic (1918- to the present time).

 Kalev sportsmen have won medals of different colour at the Olympic Games, World and European Championships and in various sport disciplines.
 Estonian sportsmen have been most successful in athletics, basketball, volleyball, wrestling, swimming, motor sports, ralley, canoeing, under water swimming and gymnastics.
 Kalev's colourful history has been recorded in four volumes.

 This year the fifth book is to appear and preparatory works are going on on the sixth volume.
 Decisive political events during the last decade of the 20th century brought along essential changes: the role of big sport organizations diminished, hundreds of smaller sport unions, clubs and societies came into life.

 After Estonia regained its independence, Kalev concentrated on organizing popular and junior sport activities on national and international level.
 In 2006, Kalev organized the World Popular Sport Olympiad in South Estonia, hosting more than 3000 participants from 36 countries of four continents.
 Kalev hikers, runners and cyclists are expected participants in different international events.
 Kalev is a member of five international sport organizations.